 Where does that leave us?

 Whether you’re optimistic or pessimistic, it’s quite hard to see where it leaves us.
 On the surface, you could see this report as the end of humanity, with time ticking until the next mass extinction.
 Or, like me, you can remain optimistic.
 Hoping (praying) this is the kick up the backside Governments and Corporations need to get their act together.
-Moving away from planet-destroying fossil fuels, put policies in place to reduce and capture carbon and overall reduce global heating.
+Moving away from planet-destroying fossil fuels, conserving energy, putting policies in place to reduce and capture carbon and overall reduce global heating.

 I’m trying my best to remain optimistic, because what else can we do?
 It’s sad to see how much damage society has done to harm the environment.
 With climate change quite literally in clear sight, with every new wildfire and flood.